KSouthwood/ReadbilityScore/README.md

 Calculate and output the following: number of words in the text, number of sentences, number of characters, the ARI score, and the age range needed to comprehend the text.

+##### Stage 4: More parameters
+Implement three more readability score algorithms: Flesch–Kincaid, SMOG, and Coleman-Liau.
+Also calculate the number of syllables and polysyllables (words with 3 or more syllables) in the text - needed for the other indexes calculations.

+After outputting the counts of everything, ask which index score is to be calculated (or all), output requested index(s) and then the (average) age of the index(s).